Support Resistance 6.5

 - Unimportant price levels are cleared regularly to avoid noise

-- It implements email/sound/push alerts for breakouts and fake breakouts
+- It implements email/sound/push alerts for breakouts and false breakouts

 A brief introduction

 Resistance and support lines are price levels which temporarily halt or reverse the continuous movement of the trend.
 When the trend is bearish, support lines are created where sellers are temporarily (or sometimes permanently) exhausted and cannot press the quote any lower.
 Conversely, during a bullish trend, the price level where buyers are checked is called a resistance line.

 When a dealer enters a buy order, the broker has the order filled by executing as many offers as possible until the amount the customer desires is reached.
 If the original order is a large market order, the broker will keep climbing on the price ladder until the order is fulfilled.
 Support and resistance points are created when the total orders in the market are not enough to clear the offers at a particular price level.
 When the orders are sell orders, and there are more than enough buyers at a particular price to exhaust the sellers, that price level is called a support; when there are more sellers than the buyers' orders can clear, the price level is a resistance.

 Since many participants expect a price level to resist or support the quote, that price level will act in the anticipated manner regardless of what the other variables suggest.
 In a sense, technical analysts claim that traders behave like pack animals.

 Emotionally charged events are remembered better and have a stronger impact in human behavior.
 The market causes joy or trauma to its participants and this is why support and resistance lines work.
 But there are a few more reasons.

 - Resistance and support are relatively easy to identify on charts.
 From the most seasoned analyst to the forex freshman, traders don't have a lot of trouble identifying and drawing support and resistance lines.